 But, one thing is for sure, you can’t be the healthiest version of yourself without first dialing in your sleep quality and duration.

 Overcoming Our Stressful Lifestyles

-If you spend any amount of time on social media, you’d see that most people would simply rather talk about their recipes, count calories, or post pictures about their latest yoga pose or their 10,000 step habit, as opposed to addressing the most common root of our problems: our stressful lifestyle.
+If you spend any amount of time on social media, you’d see that most people would simply rather talk about their recipes, count calories, or post pictures about their latest yoga pose or their 10,000 step habit to lose weight or keep healthy, as opposed to addressing the most common root of our problems: our stressful lifestyle.

 Pair even just a modest amount of daily stress with inadequate sleep and you demolish your recovery potential.